RaeldZues/RE_Tool_Scripts/README.md

 ## Contact

-If you have any questions or suggestions regarding this repository, please feel free to contact us at [email@example.com](mailto:email@example.com).
+If you have any questions or suggestions regarding this repository, please feel free to contact us here.

 Happy reverse engineering!